mozilla-services/powerhose/docs/source/index.rst

 .. image:: images/medium-powerhose.png
    :align: right

-**Powerhose turns your CPU-bound tasks into I/O-bound tasks so your applications are easier to scale.**
+**Powerhose turns your CPU-bound tasks into I/O-bound tasks so your Python applications are easier to scale.**

 Powerhose is an implementation of the
 `Request-Reply Broker <http://zguide.zeromq.org/page:all#A-Request-Reply-Broker>`_